Clinical-Support-Systems/passage-dotnet/README.md

 # passage-dotnet

-.NET SDK for Passage Identity
+## About
+This repo contains a .NET SDK for Passage Identity, TagHelpers and AspNetCore Authentication Middleware to make using Passage PassKeys as easy as possible for the .NET community.

 ## Getting Started